How to Make an AI: Step-by-Step Process, Use Cases, Technologies

 You are probably already used to personalized recommendations when you visit your favorite shopping sites.
 So, you are a profound AI user.

-eCommerce websites train AI to learn your tastes and build personalized ads.
+Machine learning in eCommerce learns user tastes and builds personalized ads.
 For example, IBM developed an AI tool, Watson, that is able to build real-time proposals based on the customer’s current buying status.
 As well, companies make AI that learns user patterns to be able to identify fraudulent operations with credit cards and detect fake reviews.

 Applications like Prezi or Evernote help students and teachers better organize learning materials and presentations.

 For example, Evernote uses handwriting and speech recognition algorithms to transform handwritten or recorded material into text.
 Prezi allows users to merge presentations with a Zoom video session while using AI to bring real-time video and pre-prepared notes together.

 We already use AI in different areas of our lives.
 For example:

 - Automotive - autopilot cars like Tesla and Volvo use AI to enable their smart-driving mechanisms.